 Mismatched data isn't just an accounting nuisance.
 It leads directly to bad spending decisions:

-Scaling campaigns that don't actually convert.
-Google Ads reports 4x ROAS.
-But GA4 shows users from that campaign bounce immediately, never add to cart, and don't come back.
+Scaling campaigns that don't convert to paid.
+Google Ads reports a great trial-signup ROAS.
+But GA4 shows users from that campaign bounce immediately, never touch a core feature, and don't come back.
 The "conversions" are modeled estimates or misattributed.
 You increase budget on a campaign that's burning money.

 Killing campaigns that actually work.
-A prospecting campaign shows low ROAS in Google Ads because conversions happen days later through organic or brand search.
-GA4 shows those users browse deeply, add products to wishlists, and return.
+A prospecting campaign shows low ROAS in Google Ads because trial-to-paid conversions happen days later through organic or brand search.
+GA4 shows those users browse deeply, view pricing, come back for a second session.
 But you already cut the budget.

 Ignoring landing page problems.
 Google Ads reports clicks and conversions.
-It doesn't tell you that your landing page loads in 8 seconds on mobile, that most sessions end on the first page, or that your checkout has a 40% drop-off between cart and payment.
-GA4 does — but only if you look.
+It doesn't tell you that your landing page loads in 8 seconds on mobile, that most sessions end on the first page, or that your signup flow has a 40% drop-off between email verification and workspace creation.
+GA4 does, but only if you look.

 Missing audience insights.
 Google Ads shows you who clicked.
-GA4 shows you who actually engaged — which demographics browse the most pages, which traffic sources lead to repeat purchases, which device types convert at higher rates.
+GA4 shows you who actually engaged, which company sizes browse the most pages, which traffic sources lead to activated accounts, which device types convert at higher rates.
 Without connecting these, your targeting stays generic.

 What cross-referencing actually looks like

-• Which keywords bring users who browse more than three pages and add items to cart?
+- Which keywords bring users who browse more than three pages and start a signup?

-• Are my Google Ads conversion numbers within 20% of what GA4 and Shopify actually recorded?
+- Are my Google Ads conversion numbers within 20% of what GA4 and Stripe actually recorded?

-Adding Shopify to the mix: the three-way truth
+Adding Stripe to the mix: the three-way truth

 Google Ads and GA4 can tell you what traffic did.
 But neither is your source of truth for revenue.
-Your Shopify store is.
-It knows exactly how much money came in, which products were purchased, and by whom.
+Stripe is.
+It knows exactly which trials converted to paid, how much MRR they added, and when they churned.

 When you connect all three, the picture gets dramatically clearer:

-This is exactly the problem TranX AI was built to solve
+This is exactly the problem Alice was built to solve

-Most D2C brands are sitting on the data they need.
-It's just scattered across three platforms that don't talk to each other — and connecting them manually doesn't scale.
+Most B2B SaaS founders are sitting on the data they need.
+It's just scattered across three platforms that don't talk to each other, and connecting them manually doesn't scale.

-TranX AI pulls your Google Ads, GA4, and Shopify data into a single analytics layer and lets you ask questions in plain English.
+Alice, the AI growth analyst at TranX, pulls your Google Ads, GA4, and Stripe data into a single analytics layer and lets you ask questions in plain English.
 No exports.
 No spreadsheets.
 No waiting for your analyst to run the numbers.

-"Which of my Google Ads campaigns had the highest spend last month but the lowest engagement in GA4?"
+"Which of my Google Ads campaigns had the highest spend last month but the lowest trial-to-paid rate?"

-"Show me campaigns where Google Ads reports conversions but Shopify revenue doesn't match."
+"Show me campaigns where Google Ads reports conversions but Stripe MRR doesn't match."

-"Which keywords are driving traffic with high bounce rates and no purchases?"
+"Which keywords are driving traffic with high bounce rates and no signups?"

 You get answers in seconds, not days.
-And because TranX connects directly to your data sources — not sampled exports — the numbers are grounded in what actually happened, not what each platform's attribution model decided to claim credit for.
+And because Alice connects directly to your data sources, not sampled exports, the numbers are grounded in what actually happened, not what each platform's attribution model decided to claim credit for.

 The blind spot between your ad platform and your analytics doesn't have to be a guessing game.
 It just needs a layer that ties everything together.